 Enjoy the banana bread within 5-7 days of baking.
 Be sure to let the bread cool completely before writing it in plastic wrap or storing it in a glass, airtight container.

-Freezer directions: let banana bread cool completely before wrapping it in a piece of plastic wrap and then with a piece of tin foil.
+Can you freeze vegan banana bread?
+Yes!
+Let banana bread cool completely before wrapping it in a piece of plastic wrap and then with a piece of tin foil.
 Remove as much air as possible.
 Store in the freezer for up to 3 months.

-Vegan Baking Tips
+Quick Vegan Banana Bread Baking Tips

 More Banana Bread Recipes